~Henry David Thoreau, Walden

 GLS 592 Special Topics in Liberal Studies (1-3) Exploration of a special topic in liberal studies not regularly covered in other courses.
 May be repeated under different titles for up to 24 hours of credit.
 To provide some idea of the range and type of special topics courses that have been offered, a listing of some past and current course titles is available by clicking on "Special Topics in Liberal Studies " above.

-GLS 597 Internship in Applied Liberal Studies (1-3) Prerequisite: Nine hours of graduate course credit for M.A. in Liberal Studies and permission of GLS Program director.
+GLS 597 Internship in Applied Liberal Studies (1-3) Restricted to one only, for three credits maximum.
+Prerequisite: Nine hours of graduate course credit for M.A. in Liberal Studies and permission of GLS Program director.
 Supervised professional experience with specific goals and assignments to be set and evaluated by a GLS instructor.
 Note: Forms requesting this course must be submitted to the GLS office at least two days prior to the relevant semester/session drop/add deadline.

 GLS 598: Final Project in Liberal Studies (3) Required for all MALS students.
 Focused study of topic or question selected by student and approved by faculty advisor and director of GLS.
 Synthesizes or represents the student's interdisciplinary theme or concentration.
 Written analysis and oral presentation of project is required.

 GLS 599: Post-Masters Certificate Qualifying Exam (2) Required for all GLS post-Master's candidates.
 An extended written exam that provides post-Masters certificate candidates with the reflective opportunity to assess the quality and significance of their learning experience as graduate liberal studies students and to examine the value and relevance of graduate liberal studies in the contemporary world, particularly in regard to those agendas of interdisciplinarity, cultural diversity, internationalism, and active citizenship that inform the graduate liberal studies program at UNCW.